codesman/wp-bannerize/readme.txt

 Tags: Banner, Manage, Image, ADV, Random
 Requires at least: 2.8
 Tested up to: 2.8.6
-Stable tag: 2.2.2
+Stable tag: 2.3.0

 WP_BANNERIZE, banner-image manager.

 == Description ==

-WP_BANNERIZE is a banner-image manager.
+WP_BANNERIZE is an Amazing Banner Image Manager.
 In your template insert: `<?php wp_bannerize(); ?>` or set it like Widget

-**NEW FROM 2.2.1**

-* Add Wordpress MU (and Wordpress standard table naming) prefix table and compatibility ( thanks @marsev for suggest )

-**NEW FROM 2.2.0**

-* Add Widget support
-* Fix compatibility with Wordpress 2.8.6

-**NEW FROM 2.1.0**

-* Add thickbox support for preview thumbnail, resize key field to 128 chars, Minor Fix

-**NEW FROM 2.0.2**

-* Add `random` option

-**NEW FROM 2.0.0**
+**FEATURES**

+* Create your list (group/key) Banners image
-* Add edit banners list
+* Show your banners list by php code or Widget
-* Add combo menu for select group/key
-* Add combo menu for selcte target browser window
+* Set random, limit and catories filters
-* Add Wordpress contextual HELP
+* Wordpress Admin Contextual HELP
-* Add `limit` option for limit banners number in output
-* Add a minimal base localization
-* Rev code and fix minor bugs

-**NEW FROM 1.4.0**
+**NEW FROM 2.3**

-Due to fix an upload's trouble the database table is changed.
-So, I apologies, but you have to update a new database table and discard old database.
-In this way you have to re-insert your banners.
+* Add Wordpress categories filter
+* Improve Widget features
+* Improve Admin Panel
+* Improve document below

+  See CHANGELOG for full history version

+**HOW TO**

-When you insert a banner you can give a group code (8 char).
-In this way you can "group" a block of banner.
+When you insert a banner you can give a group (key) code.
+In this way you can "group" a block of banners.
 For examples if your theme is a 3 columns you can put in left sidebar:

 `<?php wp_bannerize('group=left_sidebar'); ?>`

 and put in right sidebar:

 `<?php wp_bannerize('group=right_sidebar'); ?>`

+However wp-bannerize provides a filter by category, for example:

+`<?php wp_bannerize('group=right_sidebar&categories=13,14'); ?>`

+The code above shows only banners in the categories 13 or 14, for the "right_sidebar" group key.

 **params:**